 Marcos Cucul-www.mayaguide.bz or firstname.lastname@example.org or 501-600-3116-caving, kayaking the inland Blue Hole , Crystal Cave, or Indian Creek

 Omar-501-623-6239 or Nico-501-634-5384-tubing inland Blue Hole

 Kayaking the sea, Hopkins’ freshwater lagoon, or Sittee River, offer a great way to experience the area wildlife.
 Driftwood Pizza rents kayaks as it’s just a short trip to the lagoon from their place.
 Also, Palmetto Grove rents kayaks from the lagoon side.
+We also have a tandem kayak at the Inn guests may use.
 Take a stroll on the Hopkins road, for bird watching.
 Overlooking the savanna, many of us have spotted birds such as spoonbills, parrots, and even jabiru storks.